codatio/codat-docs/docs/underwriting/process-loan.md

 ---
-title: "Demo app in action"
+title: "Try the demo out"
 description: "Follow the underwriting demo app end-to-end to start an application, analyze it, and make a decision on the loan request"
 ---
 import Tabs from '@theme/Tabs';